Jazmin Flores Peña

-Jazmin Flores Peña is a Research Assistant with the Migration Policy Institute’s National Center on Immigrant Integration Policy, where she supports the Center’s various K-12 education and early childhood education and care (ECEC) research and policy analysis projects.
+Jazmin Flores Peña was a Research Assistant with the Migration Policy Institute’s National Center on Immigrant Integration Policy, where she supported the Center’s various K-12 education and early childhood education and care (ECEC) research and policy analysis projects.

 The $122 billion investment that K-12 schools across the United States are receiving from the federal government to address the disproportionate impacts of COVID-19 on the nation's most vulnerable students represents a key opportunity to help reset the trajectory of education for English Learners (ELs).
 As states submit their plans for using the funds, community based organizations can be key partners, as this commentary explains.

 Schools Should Engage Diverse Community Stakeholders to Promoting Equitable Allocation of Historic Funding to Reimagine Education

 Opportunities Exist to Better Reach Dual Language Learner and Immigrant Families through Home Visiting Programs

 Rebuilding the U.S. Education System for the Nation’s English Learners